auth0/passport-auth0/README.md

 ## Passport.js

 [Passport](http://passportjs.org/) is authentication middleware for Node.js.
-Passport can be unobtrusively dropped in to any Express-based web application.
+Passport can be unobtrusively dropped into any Express-based web application.

 ## Installation

     npm install passport-auth0

 ## Configuration

-Take your credentials from the [settings](https://app.auth0.com/#/settings) section in the dashboard and initialize the strategy as follows:
+Take your credentials from the _Settings_ tab of your [Auth0 application](https://manage.auth0.com/#/applications/) in the dashboard and initialize the strategy as follows:

 ~~~js
 var Auth0Strategy = require('passport-auth0'),